awsdocs/aws-doc-sdk-examples/python/example_code/dynamodb/README.md

 ### Integration tests

-**Note:** The integration tests in this module make actual requests to AWS, which means they can create and destroy resources in your account.
+⚠️ The integration tests in this module make actual requests to AWS, which means they can create and destroy resources in your account.
 These tests might also incur charges.
 Proceed with caution.